dbt-checkpoint/dbt-checkpoint/README.md

 ## Setup

 1. Create a file named `.pre-commit-config.yaml` in your project root folder.
-2. Add [list of hooks](#list-of-dbt-checkpoint-hooks) you want to run befor every commit.
+2. Add [list of hooks](#list-of-dbt-checkpoint-hooks) you want to run before every commit.
 E.g.:

 ```
 repos: